abdllahdev/thoth/README.md

 # Thoth: A Domain-Specific Language for Multitier Web Development

 > DISCLAIMER
+>
-> This is just a proof-of-concept.
-The DSL was never intended to be used in production.
+> This project is just a proof-of-concept, it was never intended to be used in production and it is unmaintained.
 USE ON YOUR OWN RISK.

-Thoth is a powerful multitier domain-specific language (DSL) that revolutionizes the way developers build web applications.
+Thoth is a multitier statically typed domain-specific language (DSL) that introduces a new way for developers to build web applications.
 By combining the functionality of the database, server, and client tiers into a single, mono-linguistic program, Thoth eliminates the need for excessive boilerplate code and simplifies the entire development process.
+It was created as part of my master's dissertation under <a href="https://www.birmingham.ac.uk/staff/profiles/computer-science/academic-staff/rahli-vincent.aspx">Dr. Vincent Rahli's</a> supervision.

 - [Thoth: A Domain-Specific Language for Multitier Web Development](#thoth-a-domain-specific-language-for-multitier-web-development)
   - [The Need for Multitier Development](#the-need-for-multitier-development)